isaacdyor/personal-site/src/content/blog/getting-the-job.md

 draft: false
 tags:
   - wordware
-description: In this article, I detail how I got a software engineering job as a 19 year old college dropout.
+description: How I landed a software engineering job as a 19 year old college dropout.
 ---

 ## Getting the trial